jozefizso/UnitWrappers/README.md

+### How to build
+- Open UnitWrappers.sln in SharpDevelop 4.3 or Visual Studio 2010
+- Build in Debug or Release mode for Any Cpu

 ### Description
 * Wraps classes into other classes with interfaces which are suitable for unit testing.
 * Designed to be used with dependency injection containers.